-The third step, that a transitive operation witnesses absorption of left centers, is straightforward.
-A significant refinement, Corollary 7.10.2 in~\cite{Zhuk20:dichotomy} shows that left centers are, in fact, ternary absorbing.
+The third step, that a transitive operation witnesses absorption of left centers, is straightforward, see Proposition~\ref{prop:trans-and-center-implies-absorption}.
+A significant refinement, Corollary 7.10.2 in~\cite{Zhuk20:dichotomy}, shows that left centers are, in fact, 3-absorbing.
 An adjustment of the proof will also help us in proving Theorem~\ref{thm:center_abs}.

-\begin{restatable}{proposition}{CenterTernaryAbsorbs}\cite{Zhuk20:dichotomy} If $B$ is a Taylor center of an algebra $\alg A$, then $B \abs_3 \alg A$. \end{restatable} Note that, in the previous theorem $\alg A$ need not be a Taylor algebra, but $\alg C$~(where the witnessing relation is $R\leq_{sd}\alg A\times \alg C$) must be.
-The following proposition states that we can switch the condition: \begin{restatable}{proposition}{CenterTernaryAbsorbsSecond} If $B$ is a center of a Taylor algebra $\alg A$, then $B\abs_3 \alg A$. \end{restatable} In the remainder of the paper, the assumptions of the latter proposition are easier to satisfy --- the algebra $\alg A$ is usually Taylor by default.
+\begin{ThCSrestatablen}{proposition}{CenterTernaryAbsorbs}{\cite{Zhuk20:dichotomy}\ooo{, \hyperlink{ProofProp43}{link to proof}}}{prop:center_absorbs} If $B$ is a Taylor center of an algebra $\alg A$, then $B \abs_3 \alg A$. \end{ThCSrestatablen} Note that in the previous proposition $\alg A$ need not be a Taylor algebra, but $\alg C$~(where the witnessing relation is $R\leq_{sd}\alg A\times \alg C$) must be.
+The following proposition states that we can switch the condition: \begin{ThCSrestatable}{proposition}{CenterTernaryAbsorbsSecond}{(\hyperlink{ProofProp44}{link to proof})}{prop:center_absors_in_T} If $B$ is a center of a Taylor algebra $\alg A$, then $B\abs_3 \alg A$. \end{ThCSrestatable}

+The assumptions of the latter proposition are easier to satisfy --- the algebra $\alg A$ is usually Taylor by default.

 Altogether, either of the propositions above provides the following improvement of the absorption theorem, which does not seem to be explicitly stated in the literature.